HemaG39635070/GWU-Team_Magnolia/README.md

 **Objective:** The primary goal of this project is to predict customer satisfaction using various demographic, service quality, and flight-related variables.
 We aim to uncover trends and insights that can help airlines optimize their services for different customer segments.

-**Dataset:** The dataset used in this project has been obtained from https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction/data and contains over 100,000 records of airline passengers.
-It includes demographic information, flight details, service ratings, and satisfaction outcomes.
-The data is split into two subsets: training (103,904 records) and testing (25,976 records).
-However we combined the two datasets in one dataset.
+**Dataset:** We are using a dataset from Kaggle that contains over 100,000 records of airline passengers.
+It includes demographic details, flight information, service ratings, and satisfaction outcomes.
+Originally split into training (103,904 records) and testing (25,976 records) subsets, we combined them into one dataset for a more complete analysis.

 ### Key variables include: